ZahraRahimii/Robot-Destination-Selector-Using-PID/README.md

 # Robot Destination Selector Using PID Controller

-To achieve this purpose we need to define two nodes:
+To achieve this, we need to define two nodes:

 ## Mission Node:
 This node should respond to the GetNextDestination service, so that for each request, it will randomly generate two numbers in the range of -20 to 20 as the next destination x and y.